Collective Worship In School

 We completed a task as we were watching the live streams.
 For a copy of the activity, please click the link below.

 Gift from Bishop Ellis

-Here is a photo of some of the Eco and Chaplaincy Team of St Thomas More being presented with some beautifully decorated pebbles from Bishop Ellis primary school.
+Here is a photo of some of the Eco and Chaplaincy Team of St Thomas More being presented with some beautifully decorated pebbles from Bishop Ellis Catholic Voluntary Academy.
 The pebbles have been decorated with different images from nature along with messages of hope and peace.
 The pebbles were chosen to send as a gift as St Thomas More have a prayer space in the playground which they are hoping to improve.
 These pebbles will be a lovely addition.

 As a school we were given the question “What is my dream for the Church and my school?
 How can we make this happen?”

 Class teachers were asked to discuss these questions with their class and then feedback the responses to the chaplaincy lead.

 The children (especially in the younger years) wrote/ described what the church building looked like.

 - E.g. Church is a place where you find God, a cross, the priest.

 - Church is a place where you are safe and quiet.
 It is also a place where you can pray.

 Some of the children also felt it was a place where you learn about how to be kind, caring and love each other.